-3.5 Cost Economics:
+3.5 Cost Economics

 The cost economic analysis of fungicides for managing location-specific rice diseases during Vanakalam (2020 – 2022) presented as incremental benefit-cost ratios (B:C ratio) (Table 5).
 Among the treatments, the highest ICAR was achieved with Propineb 70% WP @ 3 g/l (1:4.2) followed by Thifluzamide 24% SC @ 0.8 g/l (1:3.6).
 Although, the fungicide treatment i.e. Propineb 70% WP @ 3 g/l has recorded the highest ICBR due to low cost of fungicide but found to be ineffective against sheath blight and neck blast.

 The efficacy of fungicides in managing neck blast (NB) and sheath blight (ShB) during Kharif seasons (2020–2022) can be attributed to their mode of action, timing of application, and pathogen-specific targeting site of the fungicides.
-It can concluded that, Isoprothiolane 40% EC effectively controlled the NB (pooled PDI of 15.8%) due to its systemic action and ability to inhibit fungal biosynthesis, while Thifluzamide 24% SC demonstrated superior control of ShB (pooled ShB severity of 17%) by targeting fungal respiration and providing residual protection.
+Isoprothiolane 40% EC effectively controlled the NB (pooled PDI of 15.8%) due to its systemic action and ability to inhibit fungal biosynthesis, while Thifluzamide 24% SC demonstrated superior control of ShB (pooled ShB severity of 17%) by targeting fungal respiration and providing residual protection.
 In contrast, Tebuconazole 25.9% SC consistently enhanced yields (5776 kg/ha) through broad-spectrum activity against multiple pathogens and improved plant health.
 Timely application during the panicle initiation (PI) to booting stage, followed by a second spray, minimized pathogen colonization and ensured prolonged protection.
 The use of systemic fungicides, with their protective and curative properties, effectively suppressed disease while promoting grain formation.
 Additionally, reduced disease severity contributed to higher photosynthetic efficiency and healthier crop development, leading to increased yield.
 The cost-benefit analysis identified Thifluzamide (ICBR of 1:3.6) as an economically viable option for controlling sheath blight in rice, particularly in situations where no other management practices are available aside from timely fungicide application.
 Overall, the integration of fungicides with varying modes of action, applied at critical growth stages, proved effective in controlling neck blast and sheath blight, enhancing rice productivity and ensuring economic sustainability.

 Thifluzamide 24% SC has been proven effective both as a preventive and curative agent in reducing disease severity and increasing yield, as shown by Kumar et al. (2012).
 Systemic fungicides, in general, offer superior disease management compared to non-systemic fungicides.
 Timely application of selective fungicides, especially between panicle differentiation and heading stages, is crucial for effective disease control.
 Regular monitoring of rice fields and fungicide application at the early stages of infection, particularly at the booting stage, is recommended for managing sheath blight in susceptible rice varieties.
 However, prolonged use of a single fungicide with the same mode of action may lead to resistance development in pathogens (Uppala et al., 2018).
 To counteract this, a combination of fungicides with different modes of action, such as Azoxystrobin 18.2% + Difenoconazole 11.4% (Bhuvaneswari et al., 2012), Propiconazole + Difenoconazole (Kandhari, 2007), and Trifloxystrobin 25% + Tebuconazole 50% (Sanjay et al., 2012), is recommended for managing sheath blight disease in rice.